solokeys/solo1/README.md

 make all
 ```

 This builds Solo as a standalone application.
-Solo application is set up to send and recv USB HID messages over UDP to ease development and reduce need for hardware.
+Solo application is set up to send and recv USB HID messages over UDP or stdin/stdout to ease development and reduce need for hardware.

 Testing can be done using our fork of Yubico's client software, python-fido2.
 Our fork of python-fido2 has small changes to make it send USB HID over UDP to the authenticator application.
 You can install our fork by running the following: